 It is fairly common for people with dementia to have depression as well.
 There are many treatments for this.
-Therefore, the GP may consider prescribing an antidepressant medication.
+Therefore, your GP may consider prescribing an antidepressant medication.
 They may consult a specialist or psychiatrist who works with old people.

 Perhaps the most important type of treatment is support and care.
 If you or a loved one have been diagnosed with dementia, you should start planning the care that will be required in the future.
 Discuss the options with the people concerned – your family, your GP and your local authority.
-The Alzheimer’s Society is also a valuable source of support.
+The Alzheimer’s Society is also a valuable source of information and support.
 It has branches in England, Ireland and Wales.